-Furthermore, the design of GEM foils is such that the electrodes facing the drift plane are divided into several sectors with each sector having an area nearly equal to 100 cm$^2$.
-Each sector is mounted with 10 M$\Omega$ protection resistor, and in the extreme case of a discharge, the current flowing through the resistance will induce a voltage drop across it.
-This design, in turn, will limit the available charge, and the maximum energy of the discharges and hence helps to reduce the propagation of the discharges.
-CMS has adopted the sectorization of the GEM foils, the use of protection resistors to limit the energy available in case of a discharge, and the asymmetric distribution of charge-amplifying electric fields over the three GEM foils after following the recommendations in~\cite{six}.\\
+The GEM foils are designed to reduce damage from discharges.
+The electrodes facing the drift plane are divided into several sectors, each with an area ~100 cm$^2$ and each sector with a 10 M$\Omega$ protection resistor.
+In case of a discharge, the current flowing through the resistor will induce a voltage drop across it, limiting the energy of a discharge and reducing its propagation.

-The discharge probability is estimated for third generation GE1$\slash1$~\cite{cms_tdr} and separately for a 10 cm $\times$ 10 cm test detector with the similar gap configuration as GE1$\slash$1~\cite{five_03}.
-In each case, gain is set to extremely high values ranging from 4 to 6 $\times$ $10^5$ (Figure~\ref{fig:Discharge_probability}) and the detector is irradiated by densely ionizing $\alpha$-particles from $^{241}Am$ source.
-The actual discharge probability is then calculated by extrapolating its behavior against the drift potential (V).
-However, the alpha partcile from the $^{241}Am$ source, produces nearly hundred times more primaries than a MIP and hence, the discharge probability is divided by this factor and is observed to be less than 10$^{-11}$ for MIPs in standard CMS operating conditions (Figure~\ref{fig:master_plot_ArCO2}) as shown in Figure~\ref{fig:Discharge_probability}.
+The discharge probability is measured for a third generation GE1$\slash1$~\cite{cmsTdr} detector and, separately, for a 10 cm $\times$ 10 cm test detector with the same gap configuration as a GE1$\slash$1 detector \cite{five03}.
+In each case, gain is set to extremely high values ranging from 4 to 6 $\times$ $10^5$.
+The detectors are irradiated by densely ionizing $\alpha$-particles from a $^{241}$Am source.
+The measured discharge probability versus gain for a GE1$\slash$1-III detector is shown in Figure~\ref{fig:Discharge_probability}.
+The data are also displayed as discharge probability versus drift potential, with the \texttt{CMS Region} indicated.
+Because an alpha particle from $^{241}$Am produces nearly a hundred times more primaries than a MIP, the discharge probability for a MIP must be divided by this factor.
+In the \texttt{CMS Region} this probability is less than $\sim$10$^{-12}$, well within the requirements for the GE1/1 system.